 - A traumatic blow to the knee can injure the medial collateral ligament (MCL) or the anterior cruciate ligament (ACL).

-- A rapid increase in activity level or training (overtraining)
+- A rapid increase in activity level or training often leads to overtraining.

 Other common risk factors for basketball injuries include:

 - Playing on a court or surface that is not well maintained

 - Playing with hoops that are either too high or too low

 - Fatigue and overuse

 - Instability and weakness

 - Improper movement mechanics